Characters of Final Fantasy IV and The After Years: Edward Chris von Muir

 Edward Chris von Muir, known in the Japanese version of the game as Gilbart Chris von Muir (ギルバート・クリス・フォン・ミューア, Girubāto Kurisu fon Myūa), is the prince of Damcyan, soon to become the seventh king of the region.
 Edward grew up very mild-mannered.
 Although expected to become an expert in business, Edward showed much more interest in music and became a bard.
 When Golbez's Red Wings attack Damcyan and kill his beloved Anna, Edward joins Cecil's group in their fight against Golbez.
 He falls overboard when Leviathan attacks Cecil's ship on the way to Baron, and is tended to in Troia.
 From his room, he plays the Twin Harp, sending out a melody which aids Cecil's group in defeating the Dark Elf.
 He joins the airship fleet against the Giant of Babel, and helps to rebuild Damcyan after Zemus' defeat, ultimately becoming its king.

 In The After Years, he is an active member of the group who attempts to maintain the peace, but is able to recognize that all is not right in the world due to the Maenad.
 He is still plagued by the deaths of Anna and Tellah, but is able to move on when their spirits encourage him to find someone else to love as he did Anna.

-Edward is voiced by Ryō Horikawa in Japanese and Sam Riegel in English.